A Chronological history of synthesizer technology Landmarks

 1988: Korg M1- Many seem to think this was released in '89.
 Winter NAMM show '88 I seem to recall as do reviews from the day.
 The machine I'm seeing went on to be the single biggest seller of all time.
 A very portable workstation that had adequate memory to use it as a 'band in a box' production setup, a reasonable price tag, and a good pallette of PCM samples and decent effects.

-1989: Korg Wavestation- And right on its heels, Dave Smith formerly of Sequential Circuits is employed to create an all digital synth along the idea of his Prophet VS. In fact it's got a bunch of samples from the VS in it's ROM.
-This machine is argued by many including myself to be one of the more effective sound creation environments ever produced.
-Though I still prefer the sounds of analog machines more.
-Still a breakthrough machine in the number of ways you could control sound and a very nice machine for MIDI production.
+1990: Korg Wavestation- Dave Smith formerly of Sequential Circuits is employed to create an all digital synth along the idea of his Prophet VS for Korg after doing the Yamaha SY22.
+In fact it's got a bunch of samples from the VS in it's ROM, and some M1 and Mini samples etc. This machine is argued by many including myself to be one of the more effective sound creation environments ever produced.
+Though I still prefer the sounds of analog machines more usually it's got a good effects processor for the first time really..... dsp processing had really come of age I think at this point.
+Reviews compared it to the SY77 Yamaha unit noting that striking improvement.
+A breakthrough machine in the number of ways you could control sound in performance and a very nice machine for MIDI production.

 1994: Emu Morpheus- Extensive digital modelling in a single rack space synth.
 Note how the landmarks are getting fuzzier.
 We're just building faster and badder processors and spending more time programming them :-)